Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 Ideally whenever you release an update to the library, consumers can simply install the latest version and ship it to users.

-In order to achieve that be aware of the APIs users rely on.
+In order to achieve that be aware of the APIs consumers rely on.
-When you've chosen to go with [the integration points mentioned earlier](#-create-different-integration-levels) your APIs are now:
+When you went with [the integration points mentioned earlier](#-create-different-integration-levels) your APIs are now:

 - variable names of css preprocessor integration